phax/peppol-commons/README.md

   Mozilla updates the trust list every couple of weeks, so it now lives in a project that can be released on that cadence.
   If you used `MozillaNSSTrustStore`, add the dependency `com.helger:ph-nss` and change the import - the API is unchanged.
   The conversion tool `MainConvertNSSCertData` moved along with it
+* **Breaking API change** Moved all classes of the submodule `dbnalliance-xhe` from the package `com.helger.peppol.xhe` to `com.helger.dbnalliance.xhe`.
+  A DBNAlliance module had no business living in a Peppol package - `dbnalliance-commons` and `hredelivery-commons` already use their own package roots.
+The class names are unchanged
+* Removed the unused dependency on `jakarta.servlet-api` from `peppol-directory-businesscard` - no class of that module ever referenced the Servlet API
+* Removed the unused test dependency on `peppol-testfiles` from `dbnalliance-xhe`
+* Added the new submodule `edelivery-id` that contains the network neutral identifier data structures, and the new submodule `bdxr-id` that contains the OASIS BDXR SMP v1 and v2 identifier data structures.
+  `peppol-id` therefore no longer requires `ph-xsds-bdxr-smp1` and `ph-xsds-bdxr-smp2` - together with their transitive artifacts `ph-xsds-xmldsig11`, `ph-xsds-xades132`, `ph-xsds-xades141` and `ph-xsds-ccts-cct-schemamodule` that is roughly 425 KB and 6 JARs less for everybody who only uses the Peppol identifiers.
+  The package names are unchanged - `com.helger.peppolid`, `com.helger.peppolid.simple`, `com.helger.peppolid.codelist` and the identifier factory interfaces are now in `edelivery-id`, `com.helger.peppolid.bdxr.smp1` and `com.helger.peppolid.bdxr.smp2` are now in `bdxr-id`
+* **Breaking API change** Removed `ESMPIdentifierType.BDXR1` and `ESMPIdentifierType.BDXR2` - use the new `EBDXRIdentifierType.BDXR1` and `EBDXRIdentifierType.BDXR2` of `bdxr-id` instead.
+They are contributed to `IdentifierFactoryTypeRegistry` via the new `BDXRIdentifierFactoryTypeProviderSPI`, the same way DBNAlliance already does it
+* **Breaking API change** Removed the `CIdentifier.getURIEncoded (...)` and `CIdentifier.getURIPercentEncoded (...)` overloads that take a `com.helger.xsds.bdxr.smp1.*` or a `com.helger.xsds.ccts.cct.schemamodule.IdentifierType` argument.
+  Use `BDXR1IdentifierHelper.getURIEncoded (...)` / `getURIPercentEncoded (...)` and `BDXR2IdentifierHelper.getURIEncoded (...)` / `getURIPercentEncoded (...)` of `bdxr-id` instead
+* **Breaking API change** Removed the `SimpleParticipantIdentifier.wrap (...)`, `SimpleDocumentTypeIdentifier.wrap (...)` and `SimpleProcessIdentifier.wrap (...)` overloads that take a `com.helger.xsds.bdxr.smp1.*` or a `com.helger.xsds.ccts.cct.schemamodule.IdentifierType` argument.
+  Use `BDXR1IdentifierHelper.wrapAsSimple*Identifier (...)` and `BDXR2IdentifierHelper.wrapAsSimple*Identifier (...)` of `bdxr-id` instead.
+The overloads taking a `com.helger.xsds.peppol.id1.*` argument are unchanged
+* **Breaking API change** The micro type converter SPI was split along the new module boundaries - `MicroTypeConverterRegistrar_peppol_id` now only registers the Peppol identifiers, the new `MicroTypeConverterRegistrar_edelivery_id` registers the `Simple*` identifiers and the new `MicroTypeConverterRegistrar_bdxr_id` registers the OASIS BDXR identifiers.
+Nothing changes for a user that has all three submodules on the class path

 v12.10.1 - work in progress
 * The NAPTR lookup in `AbstractBDXLURLProvider.getSMPURIOfParticipant` now uses an absolute DNS name, so that the DNS search path of the operating system is no longer applied to it.